ltduccc/Data-visualization-covid-spreading/readme.md

 You heard about many shocking news about the COVID-19 everyday on TV and social media everyday?
 You feel panic and depressive because of the non-stop increasing number of cases and deaths, and you have no clue about when everything back to normal for you to continue your big journey?
 Do not be hopeless, our visualization project will analyze the process and give more details clearly, where we are in the progress of COVID-19, and predict when it will stop.
 Our ultimate goal is to express clearly meaning of the terms "exponential growth" in the COVID-19 context as well as other contagious disease in general

 ## **What is exponential growth?**
 The phrase "exponential growth" is familiar to most people, but the human intuition has a hard time to reconizing what it means sometimes.
+Unlike the linear growth (each day it increase by a constant), the number in exponential growth is updated by multiply a small ratio larger than 1.
 The main reason why the exponential growth is dangerous in terms of pandemic situation is that the number of infections in the beginning is pretty small, this naturally causes humans underestimates it, and suddenly suprising people with the huge amount of cases one day.

-Our visualization mainly focuses on this kind of growth to help people recognize the pattern easily.
+Our visualization will dig into visualize this kind of growth to help people recognize the pattern intuitively.
 ## **Introduction of our project**

 Our project has 2 line charts, one is multiple line chart, and the other is single line chart with updating time in order to visualize and compare the total confirmed cases all over 200 countries in the world (from 8/3/2020 to yesterday).